vranki/hemppa/README.md

 * !teamup add [calendar id] - add calendar to this room (Must be done as room admin)
 * !teamup del [calendar id] - delete calendar from this room (Must be done as room admin)
 * !teamup list - list calendars in this room
-* !teamup poll - poll now for changes
+* !teamup poll - poll now for changes (Must be done as bot owner)

 ### Google Calendar